Terry Stotts 'can't tolerate' George Karl blaming Damian Lillard for Blazers' woes

 Only this time, he's criticizing?
 Damian Lillard, a player he never has coached.

-And Lillard's current coach, as well as the point guard's agent, are none too happy about it.
+And Lillard, his current coach and the point guard's agent are none too happy about it.

 In a Q&A with New York Magazine, Karl went after Lillard, the?
 Trail Blazers' All-Star, on the topic of being irritated with player branding and off-the-court endeavors.